 Despite the fact I ran several busy Yahoo Communities and usually had about 10 chat windows open at once, in those early years I go so much done.
 I could write well over 1000 words a day (even on days where I was working full time and maintaining my house).

-It was nice to be able to interact with friends like that or group IM convos together and have a brainstorm.
+It was nice to be able to interact with friends in chat or group IM convos together and have a brainstorm.

-I had a blog on OpenDiary that was very private and set to allow about 10 people to view it.
-Again this became a small enjoyable community and I did have a website that allowed me to meet some great people who became close friends.
+I had a blog on OpenDiary that was private and set to allow about 10 people to view it.
+Again this became a small enjoyable community and I had a website that allowed me to meet some great people who became close friends.

 Typical Day online

 I check my shop.
-Understandable as I am getting more orders so these need to be processed and shipped.
-But I check my shop a little too often and refresh my stats page more than I ever should.
+Understandable as it’s a business with orders to be processed and shipped.
+But I check my shop a little too often and refresh my stats page more than I should.

-I check my blogs (I have two) but until recently was not updating them as much as I should have been.
+I check my blogs but until recently was not updating them as much as I should have been.

-I check deviantArt though I am almost never in the frame of mind to reply to all the comments and favourites.
+I check deviantArt though I am almost never in the frame of mind to reply to all the comments.

-I check the news (or at least MSN’s biased version) I hate the news, it really depresses me and I could do without that crap EVERY day.
-Especially since as mentioned it is usually pretty bias, badly written and missing some really key facts.
+I check the news.
+I hate the news, it really depresses me and I could do without it every day.
 But it’s become habit.

 I will then usually repeat all this, almost immediately (after all, I may have received a new email….that I am not ready to reply to!)

-It has been suggested that due to short bursts of programmes on TV (after all most 30min shows are actually only 20mins when you remove the ads and after like 8mins they go to those ads) that we are losing our attention span.
+It has been suggested that due to short bursts of programmes on TV (most 30min shows are actually less than 20mins when you remove the ads) that we are losing our attention span.

-I caught myself doing this recently and was shocked at just how bad I had gotten.
+I caught myself doing this recently and was shocked at just how bad I had got.
 Locked in the obsession of finding something else to check.

 How often have you spent HOURS online without actually being able to clearly account for your time?
-We jump from web page to web page, one article leading to another, the first barely being read before we move on.
-(And don’t get me started on Pinterest… which I love… like I’m some sort of pinterest junkie!)
+We jump from page to page, one article leading to another, the first barely being read before we move on.

-This does not just affect my writing (though that is my biggest issue).
-It is affecting my study for my degree, affecting my business, affecting my full time job.
-I have a lot of balls in the air and I am struggling to even focus on them, never mind keep them up there.
+This is affecting everything – writing, studying, my business, my full time job.
+I have a lot of balls in the air and am struggling to even focus on them, never mind keep them up there.

 What Can Be Done?

 Acknowledge – Acknowledging the problem is the first step.
-Not easy.
 Think about yourself, do you do the above?
 Do you jump between tabs, flit endlessly on the internet, check your phone every few minutes just in case a text message slipped through when you coughed?
-Do you spend time trawling through forums looking for things to reply to?
-Do you struggle to focus in class, in work, at home?
-Do you find doing work or chores that take longer than 15mins hard to do, hard to continue doing?

-Stop – Try and notice when you are actually physically doing it.
+Stop – Try and notice when you’re actually doing it.
 When you realise, stop, pull back and wait.
 If you are jumping between tasks and not giving anything true focus.
 Stop.
 Shut all but one of your browsers, and focus on just one thing.

-Switch off – If you have finished being on the computer close it.
+Switch off – If you have finished being on the computer, close it.
 Don’t leave it “just in case” because you will find an excuse to go back online.
 The same can be said for your phone.
 If you aren’t expecting a call and don’t really need it, switch it off, put it on silent, put it in another room.
-Check it maybe twice a day.
-Personally I am not a big phone person and I hate that we spend so much of our technological knowledge of re-developing the phone (seriously we could have made invisibility cloaks or rocket-packs by now!) and I hate that having a mobile phone seems to mean to other people that you are available 24/7.

 Understand you might fail – When you realise you are suffering from Distraction Syndrome your brain will fight your attempts.
-You will find your mind flitting between tasks, trying to remind you all the things you need to do (that’s why a pad and pen are best) give your mind some quiet time.
-It is actually really difficult when you realise you need to make a change and you physically try.
-It has become so ingrained that we open multiple tabs, that we check and recheck and recheck again our emails.
+You will find your mind flitting between tasks, trying to remind you all the things you need to do.
+Give your mind some quiet time.

 A Day Without – If you can, try and go a day without the internet or your phone.
 Even better if you can make this a weekly thing.
 Or try a cut off such as no internet except between 8pm and 10pm every day.